gokudomatic/eco-fps-walker/README.md

 * action_changed : sent when the bot's state changed.
 The parameter is the new state.

 ### Communication between bot and children
 When the bot needs an event from the child, the recommended way is to implement a signal in the child node and extend the bot script to handle the signal event.
-For instance, a simple bot that attacks a target and has an attack animation must be able to send a signal to the bot for when the animation reaches the moment where the attack reaches the target.
+For instance, a simple bot that attacks a target and it has an attack animation that must be able to send a signal to the bot for when the animation reaches the moment where the attack reaches the target.
 Also, when the attack animation ends, the bot must know that the attack ended and change its state to the next one.

 ## Add features
 Those scripts are usually too basic to be used as it is in a game.
 They are meant to be extended, like in demo 8 where a simple patrolling behaviour is implemented while still attacking any target at sight.
 You can either use the simple_bot or basic_guard as a base for your own code, or start with walker_core to implement from almost scratch your own bot.